terraform-google-modules/terraform-google-bastion-host/modules/iap-tunneling/README.md

 # iap-tunneling

-This module will create firewall rules and IAM bindings to allow TCP forwarding using [Identity-Aware Proxy (IAP) Tunneling](https://cloud.google.com/iap/docs/using-tcp-forwarding).
+This module will create firewall rules and IAM members to allow TCP forwarding using [Identity-Aware Proxy (IAP) Tunneling](https://cloud.google.com/iap/docs/using-tcp-forwarding).

 This module will:

 - Create firewall rules to allow connections from IAP's TCP forwarding IP addresses to the TCP port of your resource's admin service.
-- Create IAM bindings to allow IAP from specified members.
+- Create IAM members to allow IAP from specified members.

 ## Usage